-Introduced by Rep. Edward McBroom (R) on March 14, 2013, to revise details of the mathematics and foreign language standards in the state's high school graduation curriculum requirements in ways that generally reduce their rigor.
+To revise details of the mathematics and foreign language standards in the state's high school graduation curriculum requirements in ways that generally reduce their rigor.
 The bill would also allow school districts to establish their own career and technical standards, rather than the current statewide standards, and make additional changes in the physical education and arts standards.
 Under current law (and subject to many exceptions), to get a diploma a student must complete four credits in "English language arts," three credits in science, including biology and either chemistry or physics; four credits in mathematics including at least algebra I, geometry, and algebra II; three credits in social science including U.S. and world history and geography; one health and physical education credit; and one credit in visual, performing, or applied arts.
+Official Text and Analysis.

-Passed 81 to 26 in the House on June 6, 2013, to revise wording in the state's high school graduation curriculum requirements in ways that generally reduce the rigor of foreign language and math standards; and also to revise details of physical education and arts standards.
-Who Voted "Yes" and Who Voted "No"
+To revise wording in the state's high school graduation curriculum requirements in ways that generally reduce the rigor of foreign language and math standards, among other things allowing students to substitute certain alternative courses for Algebra II; and also to revise details of physical education and arts standards.